 No, it's best to leave it uncovered so the air can circulate properly.
 If you're worried about dryness, a light coating of oil and the right temperature will make a bigger difference.

-Stick to 375°F, don't overcook it, and let it rest before slicing.
+Stick to recipe temperature, don't overcook it, and let it rest before slicing.
 A light coat of oil and flipping halfway also help keep it juicy.

 Please, do not forget to subscribe and follow us on Instagram and Pinterest. for more healthy recipes and ideas.
 Thank you for reading Enjoy Clean Eating!